Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Preliminaries

 Algorithm \ref{alg:MHMC} is arguably the most popular class of Markov chain Monte Carlo (MCMC) methods.
 It is first proposed by Metropolis et al. \cite{metropolis1953equation} in 1953 to simulate a liquid in equilibrium with its gas phase.
 Hastings generalized the algorithm in 1970 \cite{hastings1970monte} and thus simulations following this scheme are called the Metropolis-Hastings algorithm.
-The idea the of MH algorithm is to construct a Markov chain $\Phi$ with stationary distribution $\pi$.
-If we run $\Phi$ for a long time and collect the samples $\Phi_1, \Phi_2, \cdots$, then the distribution of $\Phi_n$ will be very close to our target $\pi$ for large enough $n$ under mild conditions.

-It is worth mentioning that one of the most appealing features of the MH (and other MCMC) algorithm is that, one can know $\pi$ up to a normalizing constant.
-In many practical applications such as Bayesian computation, the target distribution $\pi$ is often of the following form:

-where $c = \int_{\mathcal X} \pi_u$ is referred to as the `normalizing constant'.
-In practice, often one can easily evaluate $\pi_u$ but evaluating the integral $\int_{\mathcal X} \pi_u$ is difficult.
-The MH algorithm is still implementable under this setting as the following simple identity holds for Step 3 of Algorithm \ref{alg:MHMC}:

-Therefore the `acceptance ratio' is irrelevant to the normalizing constant $c$.
-This is one reason that MCMC methods turn out to be extremely helpful in sampling complicated distributions and become very popular in the Bayesian statistical community.
+The MCMC algorithm can be implemented without the knowledge of the normalizing constant of the target distribution.
+This appealing feature makes MCMC methods very popular in many applications such as Bayesian inference.